Residential colleges of Rice University: Wiess College

 The original residential building suffered from rapid deterioration in the 1990s.
 In 2002, the university opened a new building for the college, located south of the original building.
 New Wiess encloses a single large quadrangle, which retains the "Acabowl" name.
 The new building also preserved what Wiessmen considered a salient feature of the old: the fact that all rooms at Wiess open directly onto exterior walkways or balconies.
 A glass-walled commons forms the north side of the Acabowl, with three four-story residence wings forming the other sides.
 The portion of the Acabowl immediately adjacent to the commons is known as the Acaterrace.
 The original Wiess Hall and its adjoining commons were razed during the winter break between Fall 2002 and Spring 2003.

 Wiess considers itself to have an intense community spirit, signified by the slogan and cheer "Team Wiess", which has been used consistently since the 1970s.

-Aspects of Wiess life include Tabletop Theater, the Ubangee, pumpkin caroling, Night of Decadence, Hello, Hamlet!, the turning of the statue of university founder William Marsh Rice, the Pace Mannion fan club, and the War Pig.
+Aspects of Wiess life include Tabletop Theater, the Ubangee, pumpkin caroling, Hello, Hamlet!, the turning of the statue of university founder William Marsh Rice, the Pace Mannion fan club, and the War Pig.
+The "Night of Decadence" party was first held in 1972 and quickly became a legendary event at Rice and in Houston, drawing young alumni and students from other universities in addition to Rice students.
+It was also named to the Top 10 College Parties in America by Playboy magazine.
+In 2023, campus parties were suspended after that year's Night of Decadence party resulted in dozens of students needing medical treatment for intoxication, seven of whom had to be admitted to the hospital.
+The Night of Decadence party was permanently banned in an email later sent out to students by Dean Gorman.
+In this email, she stated that Wiess will need to decide on a new theme for their party and that no college may host a party similarly themed to NOD in the future.

-One of the most influential persons in Wiess history was electrical engineering professor Bill Wilson, who served as resident associate from 1978 to 2006 and as interim Master in 1982–83, which was also the year in which Wiess became a co-ed college.
-Wilson, known to generations of students as Dr. Bill, was a fixture of Rice's college system and the keeper of many Wiess traditions.
+One of the most influential persons in Wiess history was electrical engineering professor William L. Wilson, who served as resident associate from 1978 to 2006 and as interim Master in 1982–83, which was also the year in which Wiess became a co-ed college.
+Wilson, known to generations of students as "Dr. Bill", was a fixture of Rice's college system and the keeper of many Wiess traditions.
 In addition to his many teaching awards, he is the only person to have won the Student Association's Mentor Recognition Award twice.
-After his unexpected death in January 2009, his memorial service was held at the Wiess commons.
+After his unexpected death in January 2009, a memorial service was held at the Wiess commons.
 In December 2009, the Rice board of Trustees, with the consent of Wiess College, decided that the new Masters' residence at Wiess will be named Wilson House, in honor of Dr. Bill.
 Dedicated on March 11, 2011, Wilson House is the first building at Rice named after a college Master or Resident Associate, and the first Masters' residence to bear a name distinct from that of its associated college.